 No. This study will do much more detailed genotyping than direct-to-consumer genetics companies do.
 Even if you have already participated in a genetics study or a consumer genetics site, we welcome you to also participate in this study.

-No. Anyone can participate by going to the study link, including both males and females and people who have had breast or other cancer and people who have never had cancer.
+No. Anyone 18 or older living in the US can participate by going to the sign up link above, including both males and females and people who have had breast or other cancer and people who have never had cancer.
 The more diversity, the better for our study – we need people from all walks of life!
 Encourage your friends and family members to sign up!
+They can use this link: https://bcstudy.rugcc.org/referral